BestTimesToVisit.com Logo

 Sunrise Cadillac Mountain Majesty

 Witness the first sunrise in America from the summit of Cadillac Mountain.
-Arrive well before dawn to secure a spot and feel the crisp mountain air as the sky explodes with color.
-Bring warm layers, even in summer, as temperatures can be surprisingly cool.
+Arrive well before dawn to secure a spot and feel the magic of the rising sun painting the sky with vibrant hues.
+Bring warm layers, even in summer, as temperatures can be chilly.

 See all 8 things to do →